awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-setting-signed-cookie-custom-policy.md

 }
 ```

-### Example Policy Statement: Accessing All Objects in a Directory from a Range of IP Addresses<a name="private-content-custom-policy-statement-signed-cookies-example-all-objects"></a>
+### Example Policy Statement: Accessing All Files in a Directory from a Range of IP Addresses<a name="private-content-custom-policy-statement-signed-cookies-example-all-objects"></a>

-The following example custom policy allows you to create signed cookies for any object in the `training` directory, as indicated by the \* wildcard character in the `Resource` parameter\.
-Users can access the object from an IP address in the range `192.0.2.0/24` until January 1, 2013 10:00 am UTC:
+The following example custom policy allows you to create signed cookies for any file in the `training` directory, as indicated by the \* wildcard character in the `Resource` parameter\.
+Users can access the file from an IP address in the range `192.0.2.0/24` until January 1, 2013 10:00 am UTC:

 ```
 {